• Skip to primary navigation

 Frequently Asked Questions

-How do I make these in advance?
+How do I make these mashed potatoes in advance without them drying out?

-Can I freeze these mashed potatoes?
+Can I freeze these rich mashed potatoes?

 What are the best kinds of potatoes to use?